If you are not aware about the Meltdown and Spectre vulnerabilities, we have covered them in detail in these two articles:

 What is Full Site Isolation

-Site Isolation is a security feature in Chrome that offers additional protection against some types of security bugs.
+Site Isolation is a security feature in the Chromium engine that offers additional protection against some types of security bugs.
 It makes it harder for untrusted websites to access or steal information from your accounts on other websites.

 Websites typically cannot access each other's data inside the browser, thanks to code that enforces the Same Origin Policy.
 Occasionally, security bugs are found in this code and malicious websites may try to bypass these rules to attack other websites.
 The Chrome team aims to fix such bugs as quickly as possible.